Aarontheissueguy/Gem/README.md

 # Gem

-A Gemini client for Ubuntu Touch
+A Qml frontend for Agunua

 ## License